Joseph Tarka: First Republic

 In 1954, on a ticket that was allied with the Middle Belt People's Party, Tarka was elected to represent the Jemgbagh constituency in the Federal House of Representative.
 In 1957, the Middle Belt People's Party merged with the David Lot led Middle Zone League to form the United Middle Belt Congress.
 Tarka then emerged as President of the United Middle Belt Congress (UMBC), the party soon formed an alliance with the Action Group, the dominant party in the Western Region.
 Action Group wanted support for the merger of Ilorin and Kabba with the Western Region and UMBC wanted the creation of a Middle Belt State.
 Tarka was a nominated member to the Nigerian Constitutional Conference of 1957 and was also the representative of the Middle Belt zone to the Willinks Commission of 1958.
 In 1958, he was appointed as a shadow minister of commerce.

-Tarka's UMBC, a predominantly Christian party contested the pre-independence election of 1959 and the subsequent election of 1963 against the mainly Moslem Northern People's Congress.
+Tarka's UMBC, a predominantly Christian party contested the pre-independence election of 1959 and the subsequent election of 1963 against the mainly Muslim Northern People's Congress.
 Both elections led to violence in the Middle Belt, which contributed to the Major Chukwuma Kaduna Nzeogwu's inspired military take-over on January 15, 1966.
 Tarka was an advocate of state creation to give politically and economically empower minority groups within the country.
 He supported the creation of a Middle Belt state before the republic was truncated.

 In April 1961, a year after a crisis in Tiv land, Tarka was detained for three weeks in Jos under the cloud of investigation for treason and inciting unrest during the Tiv disturbances., his arrest was a month away from regional elections.
 In 1962, UMBC which was partly funded by the Action Group decided to end their alliance for a new one with NEPU.
 The new party was called Northern People's Front with Aminu Kano as President and Tarka as General Secretary.

 In 1962, along with other Action Group leaders, he was arrested on charges of treasonable felony but was acquitted for lack of evidence.